neijrr/nextcloud_passwords_handbook_ru/Home.md

 - [Roadmap](https://git.mdns.eu/nextcloud/passwords/wikis/Project/Roadmap)
 - [Report a bug](https://git.mdns.eu/nextcloud/passwords/wikis/Project/Bug-Reporting)

-## Administrator Manual
+## Administrator Handbook
-The [administrator manual](https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/Index) is intended to help administrators to maintain the app.
+The [administrator handbook](https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/Index) is intended to help administrators to configure and maintain the Passwords.

-## Developer Manual
+## Developer Handbook
-The [developer manual](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/Index) is intended to help developers understand how Passwords works and integrate the API in their own projects.
+The [developer handbook](https://git.mdns.eu/nextcloud/passwords/wikis/Developers/Index) is intended to help developers understand how Passwords works and create amazing things using our API.

-## User Manual
+## User Handbook
 The user manual can be accessed from within the app.
 Go to `More > Handbook` view it.
 Alternatively the online version can be found [here](https://git.mdns.eu/nextcloud/passwords/wikis/Users/Index).